Audio-Visual Deception Detection: DOLOS Dataset and Parameter-Efficient Crossmodal Learning: Methodology

 To be specific, for $F_V$, the output from MHSA and a UT-adapter can be represented as:

 and $\boldsymbol{X^{'}_v}$ in Eq.~\ref{eq1} is obtained by:

 where $AN$ is a normalization layer introduced after UT-Adapter, which is trainable.

 $G_A$ shares a similar structure with $F_V$.
 The output $\boldsymbol{X_a}$ is computed by The input $\boldsymbol{X_v}$ and $\boldsymbol{X_a}$ are sequence embeddings from vision and audio.
 The MHSA module in the transformer encoder facilitates global attention, allowing the model to effectively learn both spatial and temporal attention from the input.
 However, this may not be optimal for learning local temporal attention and local spatial information.
 Thus, UT-Adapter is proposed to capture the local temporal attention in parallel with MHSA and MLP modules.
-The 2D-CNN and 1D-CNN capture the local spatial information.
+The 2D-CNN captures the local spatial information and the 1D-CNN captures temporal information.
 We empirically show that this \textit{adapter-transformer} architecture is parameter-efficient tuning and delivers better performance.